 - Sunday Football Camp

 - Performing at Hospice

 Saturday School instills service, caring, and responsibility in our student volunteers, while helping the local students get an English-immersion experience.
 Any member of the WISS community who wants to be a part of Saturday School has that opportunity.
-If you are interested in volunteering with Saturday School, contact our Saturday School Coordinator, Rosh Tilistyak, at email@example.com.
+If you are interested in volunteering with Saturday School, contact our Saturday School Coordinator, Jae Oh, at firstname.lastname@example.org.